hamidghaedi/identify_critical_AA_using_ESM-variant/README.md

 ESM-variant's predictions are presented as log-likelihood ratios (LLR), with a cutoff of -7.5.
 Employing this LLR threshold of -7.5 to distinguish between pathogenic and benign variants resulted in an 81% true-positive rate and an 82% true-negative rate in both ClinVar and HGMD datasets.

-To identify critically important residues, I established the following criteria: (i) a residue must not possess an LLR score greater than -7.5, and (ii) the mean LLR for all possible missense alterations must exceed -7.5.
+A critically important residue can be think of as a residue where substitution of the wild-type amino acid with almost any other amino acids, lead to damaging effects.
+To identify such residue , I established the following criteria: (i) Given the 19 possible LLR scores at each position, a residue must not possess an LLR score greater than -7.5, and (ii) the mean LLR for all possible missense alterations must exceed -7.5.

 The resulting data contains four columns: